Course Start Date

 - Certificate III in Automotive Body Repair Technology

 - Certificate III in Automotive and Marine Trimming Technology

 Discover the skills you need, for the job you want at a TAFE NSW Information Session.

-This is a part time, combination course.
-You must attend approximately 8 hours of class.
+This is a part time, on campus course.
+You must attend approximately 40 hours of class.
 You may also be required to complete approximately 10 hours of additional study.
 This additional study could include private study, work placements and research.

 We offer student services and study support to ensure you can achieve your goals.
 Learn about TAFE NSW Student Services

 As a TAFE NSW student in this course, you will have access to:

 - LinkedIn Learning (formerly Lynda.com)

 - Smarthinking - after hours online study support service

 - Access to Read&Write learning support software at TAFE and at home